nikhilranjan01/kanban-board/README.md

 ## 📜 License

-This project is developed for **Frontend Engineering Assignment Evaluation Purpose Only**.
+This project is developed for **Frontend Engineering Assignment Evaluation Purposes Only**.

----